 I was ecstatic when my kids started singing Cantonese nursery songs at home after a month of Chinese school.
 That couple of minutes of singing were the first time I’ve ever heard them say more than one word of Cantonese at a time.

 Another proud moment I had was when the kids and I were watching Peppa Pig in Cantonese together.
-Rachel (3 years old) took the initiative to translate what the characters were saying to me.
+R (3 years old) took the initiative to translate what the characters were saying to me.

 Since there were English subtitles, I could verify she was correct.
 That’s when I realized that their Chinese has progressed much further than mine and there was hope that they could learn more.

-“Rachel (3 years old) took the initiative to translate what the characters were saying to me.
+“R (3 years old) took the initiative to translate what the characters were saying to me.
 Since there were English subtitles, I could verify she was correct.
 That’s when I realized that their Chinese has progressed much further than mine and there was hope that they could learn more.” — Pauline

 Any advice for parents who are waffling about whether to start?